SatoshiumAI/satoshium-us/registry/validation/README.md

 The directory-level documentation explaining validation scope, domains, methods, outcomes, findings, records, revalidation, and maintenance.

+### Operational Validation Record

+The material Validation Record for a normal production SREG is preserved within the SREG's canonical `record.json` through the `registry_validation` object and reflected in the corresponding human-readable Registry Entry or Registration Overview.

+No additional file is required solely to duplicate that validation record.

 Future supporting materials may include:

 ```text